 The gorgeous medieval Manhattan of Tuscany is renowned for its 14 towers and architecture.
-It was an important trade centre during middle ages.
+It was an important trade center during the middle ages.
 Today it is a UNESCO world heritage site with more than 3 million visitors every year.

-This beautiful ancient town has roots back to neolithic.
-It was an important centre for Etruscans and then for Romans.
-It is also home of the Volturi Vampires in the Twilight saga by the American author Stephenie Meyer.
+This beautiful ancient town has roots back in the neolithic.
+It was an important center for the Etruscans and then for Romans.
+It is also home to the Volturi Vampires in the Twilight saga by the American author Stephenie Meyer.

 You find this charming hilltop town in Valdichiana Region.
 It has gorgeous views over the countryside and Trasimeno Lake in Umbria region.
 It became famous thanks to Frances Mayer and her book Under the Tuscan sun.

 Carrara is known all over the world for the white marble.
-It was used in the past to built historical buildings and many other sculptures like Michelangelo’s David.
-Today the quarries worth a visit for its stunning scenery.
-You can also easily reach the Lunigiana Valley and its hundred Castles.
+It was used in the past to build historical buildings and many other sculptures like Michelangelo’s David.
+Today the quarries are worth a visit for their stunning scenery.
+And nearby, you can easily reach the Lunigiana Valley and its hundred Castles.